 MENTOR, VOLUNTEER & PRO BONO WORK

-Currently I'm training for the AIDS Lifecycle bike ride to raise funds for the life-saving services offered by San Francisco AIDS Foundation and the Los Angeles LGBT Center.
-Check out my page here and support a great cause!
+I completed the AIDS Lifecycle bike ride to raise funds for the life-saving services offered by San Francisco AIDS Foundation and the Los Angeles LGBT Center.
+We biked 545 miles from SF to LA over 7 days.

 Judge for Bridgegood Inspire Oakland Billboard Design Challenge 2020